Directory Level Configuration

 This file contains settings pertinent only to the current directory but does not affect child directories.

-There are two root level sections.
+There are these root level sections.

 Folder